Ben-Sassi-Oussema/Nuit_Info_2019_LAB/README.md

 # Nuit_Info_2019_LAB

-IoT in Smart University to facilate to resolve the problemes of all students
+IoT in Smart University to facilate and resolve the problems of all students

 ## Access to the Application demo dashboard for public users
 http://159.8.95.109:3000/login